Castle

 European-style castles originated in the 9th and 10th centuries after the fall of the Carolingian Empire, which resulted in its territory being divided among individual lords and princes.
 These nobles built castles to control the area immediately surrounding them and they were both offensive and defensive structures: they provided a base from which raids could be launched as well as offering protection from enemies.
 Although their military origins are often emphasised in castle studies, the structures also served as centres of administration and symbols of power.
 Urban castles were used to control the local populace and important travel routes, and rural castles were often situated near features that were integral to life in the community, such as mills, fertile land, or a water source.

 Many northern European castles were originally built from earth and timber but had their defences replaced later by stone.
 Early castles often exploited natural defences, lacking features such as towers and arrowslits and relying on a central keep.
 In the late 12th and early 13th centuries, a scientific approach to castle defence emerged.
 This led to the proliferation of towers, with an emphasis on flanking fire.
 Many new castles were polygonal or relied on concentric defence – several stages of defence within each other that could all function at the same time to maximise the castle's firepower.
 These changes in defence have been attributed to a mixture of castle technology from the Crusades, such as concentric fortification, and inspiration from earlier defences, such as Roman forts.
 Not all the elements of castle architecture were military in nature, so that devices such as moats evolved from their original purpose of defence into symbols of power.
 Some grand castles had long winding approaches intended to impress and dominate their landscape.

 Although gunpowder was introduced to Europe in the 14th century, it did not significantly affect castle building until the 15th century, when artillery became powerful enough to break through stone walls.
 While castles continued to be built well into the 16th century, new techniques to deal with improved cannon fire made them uncomfortable and undesirable places to live.
 As a result, true castles went into a decline and were replaced by artillery star forts with no role in civil administration, and château or country houses that were indefensible.
-From the 18th century onwards, there was a renewed interest in castles with the construction of mock castles, part of a Romantic revival of Gothic architecture, but they had no military purpose.
+From the 18th century onwards, there was a renewed interest in castles with the construction of mock castles, part of a revival of Gothic architecture, but they had no military purpose.